 Commercial and recreational anglers that target striped bass are encouraged to report all recovered tags to the U.S. Fish and Wildlife Service (USFWS).
 Although the initial purpose of the coast-wide tagging study was to evaluate efforts to restore Atlantic striped bass stocks, tagging data are now being collected to monitor striped bass mortality rates in a recovered fishery.
 Each year since 1991, during the months of March, April and May, VIMS scientists obtained samples of mature striped bass on the spawning grounds of the Rappahannock River.
-Samples were taken twice-weekly from pound nets owned and operated by a cooperating commercial fisherman.
-The pound net is a fixed trap that is presumed to be non-size selective in its catch of striped bass, and has been historically used by commercial fishermen in the Rappahannock River.

 Annual Reports & Publications

 The Striped Bass survey is currently funded by the Virginia Saltwater Recreational Fishing Development Fund - VMRC.